What is a notification?

-Students are experiencing a difficult time during the Covid-19 pandemic.
-Universities and colleges should be supporting students and continuing to provide a high-quality educational experience, whether or not face-to-face teaching is possible.
+Students have experienced a difficult time during the coronavirus pandemic.
+Universities and colleges should be supporting students and continuing to provide a high quality educational experience, whether or not face-to-face teaching is possible.
 If you feel that students at your university or college are not being supported sufficiently, receiving the teaching and assessment they were promised, or receiving a high standard of education, you can tell us about this.

-We have heard from some students during the pandemic that they are having particular problems with:
+We have heard from some students during the pandemic that they were having particular problems with:

 - Not being given adequate support – for example, where IT systems do not support effective online or blended learning and the university or college is not taking appropriate steps to address this.

 - A university or college introducing a blanket policy on refunds and refusing to consider refunds for students who wish to leave their course as a result of changes that have been made because of the pandemic.